Sarojini Naidu

-Naidu's literary work as a poet earned her the nickname the "Nightingale of India" by Gandhi because of the colour, imagery and lyrical quality of her poetry.
+Naidu's literary work as a poet earned her the nickname the "Nightingale of India" by Gandhi because of the colour, imagery, and lyrical quality of her poetry.
 Her oeuvre includes both children's poems and others written on more serious themes including patriotism and tragedy.
 Published in 1912, "In the Bazaars of Hyderabad" remains one of her most popular poems.

 Personal life

-Sarojini Naidu was born in Hyderabad on 13 February 1879 to Aghorenath Chattopadhyay and Varada Sundari Devi.
-Her parental home was at Brahmangaon Bikrampur, Dhaka, Bengal province (present-day in Bangladesh).
+Sarojini Naidu was born in Hyderabad on 13 February 1879 to Aghorenath Chattopadhyay.
+Her father was from Brahmangaon, Bikrampur, Bengal (now in Munshiganj, Bangladesh).
 Her father was a Bengali Brahmin and the principal of Nizam College.
 He held a doctorate of Science from Edinburgh University.
 Her mother wrote poetry in Bengali.

 She was the eldest of the eight siblings.
 Her brother Virendranath Chattopadhyay was a revolutionary, and another brother Harindranath was a poet, a dramatist, and an actor.
+Her sisters, Sunalini and Mrinalini, were actresses in silent films.
+Another sister, Suhasini, was an Indian communist leader.
 Their family was well-regarded in Hyderabad.

 Education

-Chattopadhyay passed her matriculation examination to qualify for university study, earning the highest rank, in 1891, when she was twelve.
+Sarojini Naidu passed her matriculation examination to qualify for university study, earning the highest rank, in 1891, when she was twelve.
 From 1895 to 1898 she studied in England, at King's College, London and then Girton College, Cambridge, with a scholarship from the Nizam of Hyderabad.
 In England, she met artists from the Aesthetic and Decadent movements.
-She travelled briefly in Europe.